A Note on Comparator-Overdrive-Delay Conditioning for Current-Mode Control: Conclusion

 \section{Conclusion}

-This paper develops the three theoretical results for high-frequency current-mode control using comparator-overdrive-delay conditioning: (1) the continuity condition of the static current mapping; (2) the closed-form sector bounds of the nonlinearity in the dynamical current mapping; (3) the closed-form upper and lower bounds of the comparator overdrive delay time.
+This note establishes a rigorous analytical model for the comparator overdrive delay, leading to robust high-frequency current-mode control.
+It proves the continuity condition for the static current mapping under sensor interference, derives closed-form sector bounds on the nonlinearity in the dynamic mapping to enable formal stability certification, and obtains tight analytical upper and lower bounds on the comparator overdrive delay.
+In conjunction with the analytical and numerical characterization of the interference term \(B\) and the accompanying case study, these results provide practical design guidelines to ensure the stability of current-mode converters operating under sensor interference.